-Like top percentile policies or minimum score policies in other contexts, this setting lends itself to a clear regression discontinuity design (RDD) identification strategy for estimating the causal effects of access to particular colleges (Long, 2004; Hoekstra, 2009; Niu and Tienda, 2010; Zimmerman, 2014; Kirkeboen et al., 2016; Sekhri, 2020; Black et al., 2021).
-California's program, known as "Eligibility in the Local Context", is shown to have generated sizable increases in bachelor degree attainment and early career earnings in Bleemer (2021b) by absorbing students into highly selective UC campuses.
-I advance this literature by using California's top percentile policy as a natural experiment to study the impact of selective research universities on student partianship and turnout.
+Like top percentile policies or minimum score policies in other contexts, this setting lends itself to a clear regression discontinuity design (RDD) identification strategy for estimating the causal effects of access to particular colleges (Long, 2004; Hoekstra, 2009; Niu and Tienda, 2010; Zimmerman, 2014; Kirkeboen et al., 2016; Sekhri, 2020; Black et al., 2021; Anelli, 2020).
+California's program, known as "Eligibility in the Local Context", is shown to have generated sizable increases in bachelor degree attainment and early career earnings in Bleemer (2021b) by absorbing students into highly selective UC campuses at the expense of the least selective UCs, CSUs, two year colleges, and non-enrollment in college.
+I advance the literature on political economy and labor economics by using California's top percentile policy as a natural experiment to study the impact of selective colleges on student partisanship.